carblue/acos5/info/card_initialization/README.md

 Response on success: Hi your_github_name!
 You've successfully authenticated, but GitHub does not provide shell access.
 ```

-Add new content, e.g. sym. key (either with tool acos5_gui or the following command).Invoke<br>
+Add new content, e.g. sym. key (either with tool acos5_gui or the following command).
-TODO not yet ready
+With a hex editor, craft a file e.g. aes_key_256.hex with exactly as many key bytes as required for the specified key
+type (32 bytes in this example).
+Invoke e.g.<br>
+$ pkcs15-init --store-secret-key aes_key_256.hex --secret-key-algorithm aes/256  --auth-id 01 --id 02 --verify-pin

-Import a certificate for Your RSA key pair (not yet tested how to do that)
+Import a certificate for Your RSA key pair (not yet tested)
+$ pkcs15-init --store-certificate some.cert.pem --auth-id ?? --id ?? --format pem --pin ??

 Foresight